-In the last decade, studies have shown that it is not just the host’s genome that determines host fitness and reaction towards stressors, but rather the complex interplay of the host genome and the microbiome (McFall-Ngai et al., 2013;).
+In the last decade, studies have shown that it is not just the host’s genome that determines host fitness and reaction towards stressors, but rather the complex interplay of the host genome and the microbiome (McFall-Ngai et al., 2013; Macke et al., 2017; Stock, Callens et al., 2021).
 Gut microbiome, the genetic material of all microorganisms present in the host’s gut, plays a key mediating role in host physiology (e.g., organ development: McFall-Ngai et al., 2013; immunoregulation: Renz et al., 2011; metabolism: Turnbaugh et al., 2006).
-In addition, studies on fish and mice have shown that the gut microbiota from hosts in laboratory conditions differ in some extent from its free-roaming counterpart under natural conditions, which may modulate a different response to stressors (Roeselers et al., 2011; Adamovsky et al., 2018; Rosshart et al., 2017; 2019).
-Host organisms under laboratory conditions encounter fewer microbes compared with their free-roaming counterparts, which could ultimately be reflected in (1) less diverse microbial communities or (2) less adapted host microbiomes.
+In addition, studies on fish and mice have shown that the gut microbiota from hosts in laboratory conditions differ in terms of diversity from its free-roaming counterpart under natural conditions, which may modulate a different response to stressors (Roeselers et al., 2011; Adamovsky et al., 2018; Rosshart et al., 2017; 2019).
+Host organisms under laboratory conditions encounter fewer microbes compared with their free-roaming counterparts, which could ultimately be reflected in (1) less diverse microbial communities and/or (2) less adapted host microbiomes.
 In most cases, a high bacterial diversity is a factor in protecting the host against its stressors.
 For example, a higher soil bacterial diversity reduces the invasion of pathogens (van Elsas et al., 2012).
-Furthermore, bacterial (genetic) heterogeneity could aid in the survival of a bacterial population, whereby a small fraction of the bacterial population would be able to survive the exposure to single or multiple stressors that kill the majority of the population (Booth, 2002).
 In addition, when encountering a smaller pool of environmental bacteria, the host could encounter fewer opportunities to recruit certain strains and as such obtain a less adapted host microbiome.
 As the host microbiome plays a crucial role in, amongst others, immune responses, exogenous exposure to laboratory microbiota could potentially not mirror expected tolerances to a given stressor as occurring in natural populations (Greyson-Gaito et al., 2020).